 An e-procurement system is designed to streamline all of the planning, operations, and required documentation that goes into maintaining an effective procurement process.

-In turn, workflow agility is increased, planning becomes more structured, and access to accurate spending data to make informed decisions becomes a reality.
+In turn, workflow agility is increased, planning becomes more structured, and access to accurate spending insights to make informed decisions and form data-driven growth strategies.

 Here’s a comprehensive list of the top 20 benefits of e-procurement systems if you’d like to see a breakdown of what other advantages a software platform provides to procurement professionals.